-Glycemic Index for Coconut Sugar
+Glycemic Index of Coconut Sugar

 Sweeteners